s-team-ghent/s-team-ghent.github.io/projects/hybrid-ai-for-buildings.md

 ---

 ## About the project
-Today's modern buildings produce and provide a whole range of valuable data from HVAC systems, environmental sensors, BIM models, etc. This project focusses on bringing all these data sources together to improve building management using knowledge-driven and data-driven techniques.
+Today's modern buildings produce and provide a whole range of valuable data from HVAC systems, environmental sensors, BIM models, etc. This project focusses on bringing all data sources together, leveraging them to improve building management using knowledge-driven and data-driven techniques.

 ## IDLab role